Last Updated: March 12, 2021

 - Most negative and outraged comments often get the most traction on social media.

 - Customer reviews online are valued by 70% of us.

-    - Among the most trusted celebrities these days are Oprah Winfrey (4%), Donald Trump (2.8%) and Warren Buffett (2%).
+- Among the most trusted celebrities, these days are Oprah Winfrey (4%), Donald Trump (2.8%), and Warren Buffett (2%).

 Correct – we trust strangers way more than ads nowadays.
 Wait, they’re not simply strangers but people with experience that we value and seek.
 From unboxing and assembling a new drawer – to fixing an irritating error popping up in Outlook.

-    Word of mouth marketing stats are clear that we seek reviews of other people.
+Word of mouth marketing stats is clear that we seek reviews of other people.
 77% of people would write a review if asked, so give people the means to do so, sit, watch and analyze the feedback.

 Negative Word of Mouth Stats